 Part of operating any business is the partnerships we forge.
 As a business owner, you continuously embrace new business partners and the global opportunities they represent.
 It’s very important that you are able to diminish any operational threats these relationships might cause.

-As your company develops its risk management strategies include knowing what your business must examine before ever entering into a contract with a foreign partner.
-There are a number of critical components to consider when selecting a foreign business partner whether that partner is a distributor, joint venture partner, reseller, or agent.
+As your company develops its risk management process, strategies include knowing what your business must examine before ever entering into a contract with a foreign partner.
+There are a number of critical components to consider when seeking foreign business partners and selection is made based on whether that partner is a distributor, joint venture partner, reseller, or agent.

-Due diligence is always essential and at the very least should include:
+Due diligence checking is always essential and at the very least should include:

-- Credentials – Make a list of why you are selecting the particular foreign business partner and what their credentials are.
+- Credentials – Make a list of why you are selecting the particular foreign partnership and what their credentials are.

 - Articulate Need – When forging the relationship with a new foreign business partner you need to articulate what your business needs are and what your expectations are from the foreign business partner.